shaloo/docs.arcana/docs/index.md

 - **Easy to Integrate:** Minimal changes to your existing front-end code
 - **No Smart Contract Changes**: Zero migration or updates to your smart contracts required
-- **Bring Existing Wallets**: Users can bring their existing EOA wallets such as Metamask, Rabby, Rainbow etc
+- **Bring Existing Wallets**: Users can bring their existing EOA wallets such as MetaMask, Rabby, Rainbow etc
 - **Zero Lockups or Transfers**: Users do not need to transfer their funds to a new wallet address or lockup in a smart contract
 - **No vendor Lock-In:** All assets are in users custody and do not have to rely on Arcana to access their funds.
 Users can freely spend their assets on any app